 The mirror angular motion causes the beam spot fluctuation and spatial mode mismatch in the interferometer.
 Since the test masses are killometers apart, small fluctuation of the mirror angles produces large beam spot fluctuation.
 For operating the interferometer stably and avoiding degradation of the detector sensitivity due to the mode mismatch, the mirror RMS angles are to be suppressed so that they do not produce beam spot fluctuation on the optics larger than 1 mm in RMS [31].
-Table 5.2 shows the maximum permitted mirror rotation angles to meet the above-mentioned requirement [89].
+Table 5.2 shows the maximum permitted mirror rotation angles to meet the above-mentioned requirement [?].
 The requirement on the RMS angles of the mirrors suspended with the KAGRA-SAS is therefore set 0.2 $\mu$ rad for the type-A, 1 $\mu$ rad for the type-B, and 2 $\mu$ rad for the type-Bp system.
-The system should meet the requirement both in lock-acquisition and observation phase.